KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 ```

 #### CDDL for derivation key
+Since the main purpose of the key is to transfer public key data. the defination of crypto-hdkey will be kept on ly public keys.
 For HD-derivation-key, which will present the key data and its derivation path.
 The following specification is written in Concise Data Definition Language [CDDL] and includes the crypto-keypath spec above.
 ```
-; A hd derived key may be private or public, has an optional chain code, and ; may carry additional metadata about its use and derivation.
+; A derived key must be public, has an optional chain code, and ; may carry additional metadata about its use and derivation.
-; origin should be how the key was derived.
-    crypto-public-key = (
+; To maintain isomorphism with [BIP32] and allow keys to be derived from ; this key `chain-code`, `origin`, and `parent-fingerprint` must be present.
+; If `origin` contains only a single derivation step and also contains `source-fingerprint`, ; then `parent-fingerprint` MUST be identical to `source-fingerprint` or may be omitted. derived-key = (
 	key-data: key-data-bytes,
-        ? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key ? origin: #6.304(crypto-keypath),    ; How the key was derived )
+	? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key ? origin: #6.304(crypto-keypath),    ; How the key was derived ? name: text,                        ; A short name for this key.
+)

+; If the `use-info` field is omitted, defaults (mainnet BTC key) are assumed.
+; If `cointype` and `origin` are both present, then per [BIP44], the second path ; component's `child-index` must match `cointype`.

 key-data = 3
 chain-code = 4
 origin = 6
+name = 9

 uint8 = uint .size 1
 key-data-bytes = bytes .size 33
 chain-code-bytes = bytes .size 32
 ```
-If the chain code is provided is can be used to derive child keys and if the chain code is not provided it just an solo key and origin can be provided to indicate the derivation key path.
+If the chain-code is provided is can be used to derive child keys and if the chain code is not provided it just an solo key and origin can be provided to indicate the derivation key path.

 #### Example:
 Test Data: